qualified/lsps/examples/demo-worker/README.md

 Demo with [minimal JSON Language Server][json-ls] in Web Worker.
 Everything runs in browser.

+Live demo is also available at https://qualified.github.io/lsps/.

 ---

-Install `pnpm` if you don't have it installed:
+Install [`pnpm`] if you don't have it installed:

 ```
-npm i -g pnpm
+npm i -g pnpm@5
 ```

 In project root: